Accessible facilities on campus

 Non-blue badge holders who still require disabled parking, including those with a long-term or temporary mobility issue or other impairment, can apply for a University disabled parking permit through the Car Parking Team.

 Deaf Alerter System

 Deaf Alerter is a radio-based fire alarm warning and public address messaging system for Deaf and hard of hearing people.
 It solves the problem that they cannot hear

 Hearing Technology for Hard of Hearing/Deaf Students

 The majority of Central Teaching Space Rooms are fitted with Hard of Hearing systems using either Infrared Transmitters or induction loop systems.
-For more information including how to access this technology, please follow this link; http://www.leeds.ac.uk/estate_services/fss/hardofhearing.htm
+More information including how to access this technology

 - ergonomic keyboards